JamesSkemp/words/content/post/c2-12828-1-and-disgaea-3-absence-of-detention.md

 +++
 title = "C2-12828-1 and Disgaea 3: Absence of Detention"
-summary = "One possible solution to the C2-12828-1 error code when playing Disgaea 3: Absence of Detention on the PlayStation Vita." draft = false comments = true date = "2013-08-10T17:11:00-05:00"
+description = "One possible solution to the C2-12828-1 error code when playing Disgaea 3: Absence of Detention on the PlayStation Vita." draft = false comments = true date = "2013-08-10T17:11:00-05:00"